mindspore-ai/docs/tutorials/lite/source_en/use/runtime_cpp.md

 ### Creating Contexts

 Contexts save some basic configuration parameters required by sessions to guide graph compilation and execution.
-The definition of context is as follows:
+The definition of `Context` is as follows:

 MindSpore Lite supports heterogeneous inference.
 The preferred backend for inference is specified by `device_ctx_` in `Context` and is CPU by default.
 During graph compilation, operator selection and scheduling are performed based on the preferred backend.

 MindSpore Lite has a built-in thread pool shared by processes.
 During inference, `thread_num_` is used to specify the maximum number of threads in the thread pool.
 The default maximum number is 2.
-It is recommended that the maximum number be no more than 4.
+It is recommended that the maximum number should be no more than 4.
 Otherwise, the performance may be affected.

 MindSpore Lite supports dynamic memory allocation and release.
 If `allocator` is not specified, a default `allocator` is generated during inference.
 You can also use the `Context` method to allow multiple `Context` to share the memory allocator.

 If users create the `Context` by using `new`,  it should be released by using `delete` once it's not required.
-Usually the `Context` is released after finishing the session creation.
+Usually the `Context` is released after finishing the session creation is finished.

 ### Creating Sessions